Geometry underlies the mechanical stiffening and softening of an indented floating film: Acknowledgements

-\textbf{Film Preparation} We made polymer films by spin-coating solutions of polystyrene ($M_\text{n} = 99$k, $M_\text{w} = 105.5$k, Polymer Source) in toluene ($99.9\%$, Fisher Scientific) onto glass substrates, following Ref.~\cite{Huang10}.
-Film thickness was measured using a white-light interferometer (Filmetrics F3); thicknesses were uniform to within 2\% when $\Rf=11$ or $22$ mm, and to within $3\%$ when $\Rf=44$ mm.

-\textbf{Force Measurements} We measured normal forces using a custom setup that uses a capacitive sensor (PI PiSeca E-852 with D-510.020) to detect the deflections of a metal cantilever that pushes down on the sheet via a spherical indenter tip.
-This force probe is mounted on a computer-controlled vertical translation stage.
-The apparatus was calibrated by hanging known masses from the indenter.
-We tested this calibration method with an independent measurement where we hung a Wilhelmy plate from the intender tip and lowered it into water (ensuring full wetting of the water to the plate), and we recovered the surface tension of a clean air-water interface to within $1$ mN/m.

-\textbf{Simulations} We developed a lattice-based model to simulate the indentation of a thin elastic sheet on a liquid surface (see SM).

-\textbf{ Acknowledgements}
+\section{Acknowledgements}

 We are grateful to Benny Davidovitch and Dominic Vella.
 We thank Douglas Holmes for sharing his force probe design.
-Simulations were performed at the Triton Shared Computing Cluster at the San Diego Supercomputer Center and the Comet cluster (Award no.~TG-MSS170004 to T.Z.) in XSEDE.
-Funding support from NSF-IGERT-1068780 (M.M.R.), NSF-DMR-CAREER-1654102 (M.M.R. and J.D.P.), and NSF-CMMI-CAREER-1847149 (T.Z.) is gratefully acknowledged.
+Simulations were performed at the Triton Shared Computing Cluster at the San Diego Supercomputer Center and the Comet cluster (Award no.~TG-MSS170004 to T.Z.) in the Extreme Science and Engineering Discovery Environment.
+Funding support from National Science Foundation Grants No.~IGERT-1068780 (M.M.R.), No.~DMR-CAREER-1654102 (M.M.R. and J.D.P.), and No.~CMMI-CAREER-1847149 (T.Z.) is gratefully acknowledged.